mdekrey/3d-printer-journal/2020-02/15/01-scatter-terrain-tree.md

 This puts it at 4.2cm tall, which I should continue to use for the other tree scatter terrain, when feasible.

+I accidentally printed this at 60C; apparently many of my presets still use this temperature.

 # Results

+This turned out quite beautifully.
+It appears to be an Oak sized 3' in diameter - I'm excited to try other trees and sizes.